ECTS

 Know-how

-Fieldwork: conducting a protocol; identifying the plants & animals studied
+Fieldwork: conducting a protocol; identifying plants and animals studied

-Laboratory: measuring the main functional traits of plants & animals
+Laboratory: measurement of key functional traits in plants and animals

 Data management: data entry; sorting using Excel spreadsheets; importing data into R

-Representation: graphing in Excel; introduction to graphing in R
+Representation: creating graphs with Excel; introduction to graphs in R

-Analyses: calculation of alpha beta gamma diversity indices with R
+Analyses: calculation of alpha, beta, and gamma diversity indices with R